home

 Mum Octave for Gospel Register Transitions

 Smooth chest-to-head voice shifts within phrases.
-Master seamless runs that span multiple registers without breaks or strain.
+Train connected runs that span multiple registers without breaks or strain in gospel singing.

 Mum Octave: Smooth Transition to Head Voice

 The mum octave prevents chest voice from gripping through your vocal break.
-Master the transition into head voice with this exercise.
+Train the transition into head voice with this focused exercise.

 Mum Octave: Legato Across the Vocal Break